1976 Australian Open – Men's singles

-Mark Edmondson defeated the defending champion John Newcombe in the final, 6–7, 6–3, 7–6, 6–1 to win the men's singles tennis title at the 1976 Australian Open.
-Unseeded at the tournament and ranked world No. 212 at the time, Edmondson remains the lowest ranked player ever to win a major since rankings were introduced in 1973.
+Mark Edmondson defeated defending champion John Newcombe in the final, 6–7(5–7), 6–3, 7–6(8–6), 6–1 to win the men's singles tennis title at the 1976 Australian Open.
+Unseeded at the tournament and ranked world No. 212 at the time, Edmondson remains the lowest ranked man to win a singles major since the ATP rankings were introduced in 1973.
 Edmondson is also the most recent Australian to win the Australian Open men's singles title.

 Seeds

 The seeded players are listed below.
 Mark Edmondson is the champion; others show the round in which they were eliminated.